kurck/STM-Bus-Locater/README.md

 # Important/Helpful links

-* You will need to obtain an API key from [STM website](https://developpeurs.stm.info/) to use this app.
+* You will need to obtain an API key from the [STM website](https://developpeurs.stm.info/) to use this app.
 Without this key the app will not run.
 You must register an account and follow the instructions.

 *  To make this app useful, you'll want to add your own GPS coordinates.
 Go to [gps-coordinates.net](https://www.gps-coordinates.net/).
 Use the DD (decimal degrees) format and not the DMS (degrees, minutes, seconds).